kotlin-hands-on/hands-on/Creating HTTP APIs with Ktor/03_customer-routes.md

 ## Storage
-To not complicate the code, for this tutorial we'll be using an in memory storage (i.e. a mutable list of customers).
+To not complicate the code, for this tutorial we'll be using an in-memory storage (i.e. a mutable list of customers).
 Usually we'd be storing this information in a database.

 Create a file name `Customer.kt` in a new package named `models` and inside it copy the following